Financial Education for Securities, Banking, & Insurance Professionals.

 Once you approach the completion of your designation, you will receive an application from The College to complete and return once you have passed the final course in your designation track.
 Applications received by the 15th of the month after you pass your last exam will lead to your designation’s being awarded the first of the next month, provided that all qualifications have been met.
 Remember that designations may have other elements in addition to educational components, including, for example, basic experience requirements.

-Always refer to The College’s catalog or contact a professional education counselor at 888.263.7265 should you have questions.
+Always refer to The College’s catalog online or contact a professional education counselor at 888.263.7265 should you have questions.
 If for some reason you do not receive a designation application and feel you have completed all of your requirements, contact a counselor to discuss your situation.

 Completion Requirements for CFP® Certification